-- Peak lapel look best with a traditional spread collar formal shirt.
+- A peak lapel looks best with a traditional spread collar formal shirt.

-- Shaw lapel look great with either a wingtip or traditional spread collar formal shirt.
+- A shaw lapel looks great with a wingtip or traditional spread collar formal shirt.

-- Notch lapel look best with a traditional spread collar formal shirt.
+- A notch lapel looks best with a traditional spread collar formal shirt.

-Elevate your look by adding some color to your look by finishing your lapel with a lapel blossom that highlights your dates dress, the color theme in the wedding, or perhaps just your favorite color.
+Elevate your look by adding some color to your look by finishing your lapel with a lapel blossom that highlights your date’s dress, the color theme in the wedding, or your favorite color.

 8) Add Your Personal Touches With Your Sock Choice

-Wearing a bold sock expresses to others that you are confident, approachable, and know what you’re doing.
-Remember it is all about the details when it comes to formal wear and adding an unconventional pair of socks can be the cherry on top.
+Wearing a bold sock shows others you are confident, approachable, and know what you’re doing.
+Remember, it is all about the details regarding formal wear, and adding an unconventional pair of socks can be the cherry on top.

 9) Seek Advice From A Professional

-Whether you are renting, buying off the rack, or having your tuxedo custom-made spend the time to work with a professional stylist that can steer you properly through the best tuxedo models, silhouettes, and styling details that fit your body type and personal style.
-Having a professional stylist work with you to elect your tuxedo can ensure you will look your absolute best.
+Whether you are renting, buying off the rack, or having your tuxedo custom-made, spend the time to work with a professional stylist that can steer you properly through the best tuxedo models, silhouettes, and styling details that fit your body type and personal style.
+Having a professional stylist work with you to select your tuxedo can ensure you look your absolute best.